Privacy and Security

-MDC also uses Google Analytics to get statistical information on who uses our site.
-Google Analytics puts a cookie on your browser to help us understand how the public uses our site.
+MDC also uses Google Analytics and other third-party software to get statistical information on who uses our site.
+These may put a cookie on your browser to help us understand how the public uses our site.
 See below for more information on the cookie that Google Analytics uses.

 While MDC will make every reasonable effort, as described herein, to protect the privacy of your personal information, MDC makes no warranty, express or implied, as to such information or your use of our web site and any consequential or incidental damages that may accrue therefrom.

 "Cookies" are bits of code that are saved on your computer by your Web browser.
 They are set by web sites and can be used to personalize your visit to a Web site or track your navigation of a Web site.

 MDC uses Google Analytics to provide additional information about how you use our site.
 Google will put persistent cookies on your browser to help us know how people use our site.
 These cookies collect anonymous traffic data; no personal information is kept via cookies.
 You can find out more about Google Analytics cookies from the Google Analytics Terms of Service at http://www.google.com/analytics/tos.html.